utelecon/utelecon.github.io/en/zoom/create_account.md

 1. Click "Activate Zoom Account" in the email.

 1. The following screen will appear on the web browser.
 Click on the "Sign up with password" below.
-  * To[any person who by mistake pressed "Sign in with Google](#if_you_create_a_wrong_account) on the previous screen
+  * To [any person who by mistake pressed "Sign in with Google](#if_you_create_a_wrong_account) on the previous screen
   ![](img/zoom_account_browser1.png)

 1. Set your name and password and press "Continue"
   ![](img/zoom_account_browser2.png)

 1. The account setting ishas been completed.
-If necessary, make dDetailed settings can be made using in "Start Zoom Meeting Now" or "My Account" if necessary.
+If necessary, make detailed settings can be made using in "Start Zoom Meeting Now" or "My Account" if necessary.
   ![](img/zoom_account_browser3.png)

 With the above flow, you can create an account.

 <a name="if_you_create_a_wrong_account"> </a>
-## 間違えて作ってしまった人は
+## If you create a wrong account

-上記で「Googleのサインイン」でアカウントをアクティベートしてしまうと, 正しくZoom Proのライセンスが有効になりません. 回復するために以下のどちらかを行ってください.
+If you activate your account with "Sign in with Google" in the previous step, your Zoom Pro license will not be valid.
+Please do one of the following to recover.

-### 回復方法1: アクティベーションメールを再送してもらう.
+### Recovery method 1: Have your activation email resent.

-情報戦略チーム jouhousenryaku.adm@gs.mail.u-tokyo.ac.jp へ以下の文面で連絡をお送りください
+Please contact the Information Strategy Team jouhousenryaku.adm@gs.mail.u-tokyo.ac.jp with the following text

 ```
 ◯◯(所属)の◯◯です